torqueaj/AI/temp.md

 ### Steps
 1. Start with an initial set of paths (the beam).
+    - Initialize the beam with the initial path(s).
 2. Generate and evaluate successor paths.
+    - Create new paths by extending the current paths.
 3. Select the top-n successor paths based on evaluation.
+    - Choose the best-n paths from the generated successors.
 4. Repeat until the goal is found or a stopping criterion is met.

 ### Advantages